mbucchia/OpenXR-Toolkit/other-features.md

 **Note**: Screenshots currently only work with DX11 applications.

 In order to activate this feature, you must check the _Enable screenshot_ box in the _OpenXR Toolkit Companion app_.
 You may then press Ctrl+F12 to take a screenshot of the left-eye view that is rendered in the headset.
 Screenshots are saved under `%LocalAppData%\OpenXR-Toolkit\screenshots`.
 This folder may be opened from the _OpenXR Toolkit Companion app_ by clicking the _Open screenshots folder_ button.

+The screenshots are saved in the DDS format, which is a lossless format native to DirectX.
+Some tools might have issues opening DDS files, the tool that was confirmed to properly open them with the OpenXR Toolkit is [GIMP](https://www.gimp.org/).